 Until the recent modern period, this has been the norm for all major patristic civilizations, except in the lowest classes.
 Personally, that is not the way I would want to be treated or the world I would want to live in – though men having to raise and provide for strange children who are completely unrelated to them, isn’t a good option either.

 The unsavory truth is that the conjugal system strongly encourages a system where women are property, can be raped by their husbands at will, and have no control over their own lives.
-In any society where women have total control over their own sex lives, cannot be coerced into having sex or getting married, can leave any man who is physically or emotionally abusive at will, and get to choose whom they want to be the father of each of their children, the only options are serial monogamy coupled with single motherhood, which is even worse than the conjugal system for providing stability and secure attachment for children, and the avuncular system.
+In any society where women have total control over their own sex lives, cannot be coerced into having sex or getting married, can leave any man who is physically or emotionally abusive at will, and get to choose whom they want to be the father of each of their children, the only options are total male submission, serial monogamy coupled with single motherhood, which is even worse than the conjugal system for providing stability and secure attachment for children, and the avuncular system.

 21. The conjugal system heavily promotes gender roles.
 When every household has one man and one woman, someone has to have and care for the children, and someone has to provide for the family.
 And since the having the children bit comes pre-assigned, the gender roles seem obvious.
 Gender roles are crippling when they prevent people from being genuine, especially if they persuade them to ignore their own moral instincts, and when they prevent useful interests and abilities from developing before they have a chance to be more than a glimmer in the person’s eye.